Missing person may have been swept into Kelowna's 'extremely fast' Mission Creek: rescue crews

 A desperate search is underway in Kelowna, B.C., for a missing person who may have been swept into rough, flooding waters Tuesday.

-Duane Tresnich of Central Okanagan Search and Rescue (COSAR) told CTV News that his crew of 22 volunteers spent eight hours trying to locate a missing person in rough water along Mission Creek greenway.
+Duane Tresnich of Central Okanagan Search and Rescue told CTV News that his crew of 22 volunteers spent eight hours trying to locate a woman in rough water along Mission Creek Greenway.

 Beyond the fast-moving current, Tresnich says the water also contains hazardous debris.